What is the HAT PDA (Personal Data Account)?

 How secure is the HAT

 Security is at the core of the HAT and HAT Platform Providers follow industry best practices to secure the environment where HATs are provisioned.
-Milliner as a recognised solution for implementing security requirements provides a detailed questionnaire of the comprehensive security measures used.
+Milliner as a recognised solution for implementing security requirements provide detailed answers to the comprehensive security measures used.

 Who is HATDeX

-HATDeX is the operator of the HAT trust framework.
-It built all the infrastructure services for the provisioning of HAT Microservers and the facilitation of on-demand, real-time personal data and content exchanges.
-The HATDeX platform is the technology, legal and economic infrastructure for data sharing between HAT Microservers and HAT enabled applications https://hatdex.org
+HATDeX is the operator of the HAT trust framework proposed by the 6-university HAT Project.
+It built legal, economic and technical infrastructure for the provisioning of HAT Microservers and the facilitation of on-demand, real-time personal data exchanges with transparent governance rules for data sharing between HAT Microservers and HAT enabled applications https://hatdex.org

 Who is HAT Community Foundation

-The HAT Community Foundation (HCF) regulates the HAT ecosystem.
-It certifies all partner tools, apps and plugs and approves all changes to the platform terms of service. https://hatcommunity.org
+The HAT Community Foundation (HCF) regulates the HATDeX Platform.
+It certifies all partner tools, apps and plugs built on the HAT and approves all changes to the platform terms of service. https://hatcommunity.org